Rangga & Cinta

-Rangga & Cinta is a 2025 Indonesian teen musical film directed by Riri Riza.
-It is remake of Rudi Soedjarwo's 2002 film What's Up with Love?.
+Rangga & Cinta is a 2025 Indonesian teen musical romance film directed by Riri Riza and a remake of the 2002 film What's Up with Love? directed by Rudi Soedjarwo.
 The film stars El Putra Sarira and Leya Princy in their feature film debuts as the two titular roles.

 The film had its world premiere at the 30th Busan International Film Festival on 18 September 2025.
 It was released theatrically in Indonesia on 2 October 2025.

 Premise

 Set in 2001, Rangga & Cinta follows Cinta, a popular high school student who becomes interested in Rangga, an introverted student who wins the school's poetry contest.
 Then, she begins to develop feelings for him.